 Hearing aids can help your child hear.
-Hearing aids work by amplifying sound (making sound louder).
+Hearing aids work by making sound louder (amplifying it).
 Hearing aids can be worn at any age.
 In fact, a child as young as 4 weeks old can be fit with hearing aids.
 Talk to your child’s audiologist about getting hearing aids for your child.

 Hearing plays a large role in your child’s development.
 How your child learns, speaks, and understands language depends on his or her ability to hear.
 That’s why it’s important to help your child make the most of the hearing that he or she has.

 Hear and understand speech better in many situations.

 Better locate where sounds are coming from.